 Overview

-Matt Segal focus on internal investigations, white-collar crime, and antitrust matters.
-With more than two decades’ experience in government investigations and prosecutions, Matt offers corporate and individual clients a seasoned insider’s deep understanding of how the U.S. Department of Justice approaches business organizations and their leaders.
+Matt Segal focuses on internal investigations, white-collar crime, and antitrust matters.
+With more than two decades of experience in government investigations and prosecutions, Matt offers corporate and individual clients a seasoned insider’s deep understanding of how the U.S. Department of Justice approaches business organizations and their leaders.

 Matt advises businesses and individuals in healthcare, federal contracting, food, forestry, and other industries with complex issues including fraud, competition law, cyber security, and more.
 Matt conducts internal investigations, defends against criminal and civil charges, and advises individuals and companies from investigation through final disposition.